shubham270706/SOC-Lab-Project/Custom_Rules/README.md

 ---
 ## 📂 Location of Pre-Built Rules

-Wazuh reads pre-built rules from:
+Wazuh stores its default rules in:
 ```bash
 /var/ossec/ruleste/rules/
 ```